-We have included some of the most important ports scanned this period which tend to be exploited frequently by attackers and included some of their related exploits simply to view METROBANK through the eyes of an attacker.
+We have included some of the most important ports scanned this period which tend to be exploited frequently by attackers.
 Port Information: Port 80 (http), Port 443 (http-alt)

 Commonly scanned in order to attack web servers.
 SQL injection is currently the most common form of web site attack in that web forms are very common, often they are not coded properly and the hacking tools used to find weaknesses and take advantage of them are commonly available online.
 This kind of exploit is easy enough to accomplish that even inexperienced hackers can accomplish mischief.
 However, in the hands of the very skilled hacker, a web code weakness can reveal root level access of web servers and from there attacks on other networked servers can be accomplished.
 Structured Query Language (SQL) is the nearly universal language of databases that allows the storage, manipulation, and retrieval of data.
 Databases that use SQL include MS SQL Server, MySQL, Oracle, PostgreSQL, MongoDB, Access and Filemaker Pro and these databases are equally subject to SQL injection attack.